zyntrom/Obsidian_Notes/LeetCode/6-th-Belt-LeetCode/LeetCode Java 1.md

         }
         int longest = 0;
         for (int num : set) {
-            // check if this is the start of a sequence if (!set.contains(num - 1)) {
+            if (!set.contains(num - 1)) {
                 int current = num;
                 int streak = 1;